TastyCatFood/mutator/README.md

 # mutator
-A helper tool for pre-compile/transform time refactoring.
+A dart language helper tool for pre-compile/transform time refactoring.
-A potential alternative for Macro or inline function when desperate.
+A potential alternative for Macro or inline function in desperate times.

 ##Status: Alpha